 And when you come to the end of the trail at Iola, consider continuing down the Southwind Rail Trail to Humboldt for another 6-1/2 miles.
 This crush-rock path is easy to ride and is maintained well, and the railroad trestle over Elm Creek is considered particularly scenic.
 Depending on the time of year, you may also have good opportunities to view wildlife, wildflowers, and fall foliage.
 The Southwind Rail Trail is open to the public at no cost from dawn to dusk daily.

-Plenty of opportunities for exploring Franklin County and the towns of Ottawa, Princeton, and Richmond, including agritourism, arts, shopping, barn quilts, self-guided tours, and more.
+Plenty of opportunities for exploring Franklin County and the towns of Ottawa, Princeton, and Richmond, including events, arts, historical attractions, shopping, and more.

 Whether your tastes are historic, architectural, or outdoorsy, you should have no problem finding something interesting to see in Garnett or other parts of Anderson County.